Azure-Samples/AzureSqlGettingStartedSamples/csharp/Unix-based/Readme.md

 ## Create a C# Console Application to explore Columnstore performance enhancements

-o showcase the capabilities of Columnstore indexes, let's create a C# application that creates a sample database and a sample table with 5 million rows and then runs a simple query before and after adding a Columnstore index.
+To showcase the capabilities of Columnstore indexes, let's create a C# application that creates a sample database and a sample table with 3 million rows and then runs a simple query before and after adding a Columnstore index.

 Change to your home directory.
 Create a new .NET Core project.
 This will create the project directory with a basic .NET Core Program.cs and csproj file.